stefan-hoeck/idris2-elab-util/README.md

 As can be seen, source locations have been removed and names are rendered without constructors.
-Function application is treated specially: The data constructor `IApp` is shown, to tell users which constructor to use, but nested calls to `IApp` are then replaced with an infix operater (`$`) to enhance readability and reduce the amount of parentheses.
+Function application is treated specially: The data constructor `IApp` is shown to tell users which constructor was used, but nested calls to `IApp` are then replaced with an infix operater (`$`) to enhance readability and reduce the amount of parentheses.
 While this somewhat obfuscates how cascades of function application result in nested calls